 Submitting your manuscript online

 - Prepare any other files that are to be submitted for review, including any supplementary material.
 The permitted formats for these files are the same as for manuscripts and figures.
 Other file types, such as Microsoft Excel spreadsheets and Powerpoint presentations may be uploaded and will form part of the single .pdf file that is created for use in the peer review process.
+It is also possible to upload LaTeX files but these will not be automatically converted to .pdf format (and are therefore discouraged).
+The journal staff, editors and reviewers will only be able to view these unconverted files if they have the appropriate software, which cannot be guaranteed.

 - When naming your files, please use simple filenames and avoid special characters and spaces.
 If you are a Macintosh user, you must also type the three-letter extension at the end of the file name you choose (e.g. .doc, .rtf, .jpg, .gif, .tif, .ppt, .xls, .pdf, .eps, .mov).